DaveCaulfield/liquid-boards/README.md

 ![Shop Details](README/assets/features/shop_details2.png)

-- The Meet the Team section introduces the user to the shops staff.
+- The Meet the Team section introduces the shops staff.
 - A photo and bio is displayed for each staff member.